Extensional Taylor Expansion: A relational model

 where the additional kind of judgement ($\rctxA\rjugb\ltermA:\rbagA$) used in the application rule reflects the promotion rule of linear logic.

-It is well known that this interpretation factors through (ordinary) Taylor expansion (see, e.g., \cite[Proposition 5.9]{DBLP:journals/mscs/Manzonetto12}):
+It is well known that this interpretation is stable under $β$-reduction and $η$-expansion, and that it factors through (ordinary) Taylor expansion (see, e.g., \cite[Proposition 5.9]{DBLP:journals/mscs/Manzonetto12}), the semantics of resource terms being given by a natural variant of the above rules:

-and it is stable under $β$-reduction and $η$-expansion.
 We will now show a similar result for our extensional version of Taylor expansion.
+Since this semantics is set based, we only consider the qualitative version of extensional Taylor expansion, \emph{i.e.}\ we fix the set of coefficients to be the boolean semiring \(\Bool\).

-The novel feature of our factorization is that, for extensional normal resource terms, the relational semantics is always a singleton: each normal resource term is mapped to a single point in the relational model.
-Even more strikingly, the interpretation of a non-normal resource term is not only a finite set, but has at most one element --- by contrast, for ordinary resource terms, even normal resource terms always have an infinite semantics.
+A novel feature of our factorization is that, for extensional normal resource terms, the relational semantics is always a singleton: each normal resource term is mapped to a single point in the relational semantics.
+Even more strikingly, the interpretation of a non-normal resource term is not only a finite set, but has at most one element.
+By contrast, in the ordinary resource calculus, normal terms always have an infinite semantics: for instance, the semantics of a single variable \(\varA\) is \(\set{\tuple{\varA:\mset{\rtypeA},\rtypeA}\st \rtypeA\in\RelTypes}\) (the same as if it was considered as a \(λ\)-term).
 Also, the compatibility of the semantics with $η$-expansion is reflected by the properties of Taylor expansion, instead of being an additional property of the model, to be checked by hand.